Pythagoreanism: History

 According to surviving sources by the Neopythagorean philosopher Nicomachus, Philolaus was the successor of Pythagoras.
 According to Cicero (de Orat.
 III 34.139), Philolaus was teacher of Archytas.
-According to the Neoplatonist philosopher Iamblichus, Archytas in turn became the head of the Pythagorean school about a century after the Pythagoras' death.
+According to the Neoplatonist philosopher Iamblichus, Archytas in turn became the head of the Pythagorean school about a century after the Pythagoras's death.
 Philolaus, Eurytus and Xenophilus are identified by Aristoxenus as the teachers of the last generation of Pythagoreans.

 Philosophic traditions

-Following Pythagoras’ death, disputes about his teachings led to the development of two philosophical traditions within Pythagoreanism in Italy: akousmatikoi and mathēmatikoi.
+Following Pythagoras's death, disputes about his teachings led to the development of two philosophical traditions within Pythagoreanism in Italy: akousmatikoi and mathēmatikoi.
 The mathēmatikoi recognised the akousmatikoi as fellow Pythagoreans, but because the mathēmatikoi allegedly followed the teachings of Hippasus, the akousmatikoi philosophers did not recognise them.
 Despite this, both groups were regarded by their contemporaries as practitioners of Pythagoreanism.

-The akousmatikoi were superseded in the 4th century BC as significant mendicant school of philosophy by the Cynics.
+The akousmatikoi were superseded in the 4th century BC as a significant mendicant school of philosophy by the Cynics.
 Mathēmatikoi philosophers were in the 4th century BC absorbed into the Platonic school of Speusippus, Xenocrates and Polemon.
 As a philosophic tradition, Pythagoreanism was revived in the 1st century BC, giving rise to Neopythagoreanism.
 The worship of Pythagoras continued in Italy in the two intervening centuries.
 As a religious community Pythagoreans appear to have survived as part of, or deeply influenced, the Bacchic cults and Orphism.

-The akousmatikoi
+Akousmatikoi

 The akousmatikoi believed that humans had to act in appropriate ways.
 The Akousmata (translated as "oral saying") was the collection of all the sayings of Pythagoras as divine dogma.
-The tradition of the akousmatikoi resisted any reinterpretation or philosophical evolution of Pythagoras' teachings.
+The tradition of the akousmatikoi resisted any reinterpretation or philosophical evolution of Pythagoras's teachings.
 Individuals who strictly followed most akousmata were regarded as wise.
 The akousmatikoi philosophers refused to recognise that the continuous development of mathematical and scientific research conducted by the mathēmatikoi was in line with Pythagoras's intention.
 Until the demise of Pythagoreanism in the 4th century BC, the akousmatikoi continued to engage in a pious life by practicing silence, dressing simply and avoiding meat, for the purpose of attaining a privileged afterlife.
-The akousmatikoi engaged deeply in questions of Pythagoras' moral teachings, concerning matters such as harmony, justice, ritual purity and moral behavior.
+The akousmatikoi engaged deeply in questions of Pythagoras's moral teachings, concerning matters such as harmony, justice, ritual purity, and moral behavior.